github/OAuth-Ruby-Quickstart/README.md

 This repository contains 3 files we'll be working with:

 `server.rb` - Our Sinatra webserver

-`views/index.erb` - The webpage users will see before 'Signing in with GitHub'.
+`views/index.erb` - The webpage users will see before 'Signing in with GitHub'

 `views/profile.erb` - The webpage users will see _after_ authenticating with GitHub OAuth.
-This page will display their profile photo, along with other user information.
+This page will display their profile photo, along with other user information

 _P.S._([erb](https://ruby-doc.org/stdlib-2.5.1/libdoc/erb/rdoc/ERB.html) is a Ruby templating language which allows us to build HTML pages and pass in application data to be displayed on the page)